 - Get one from a local bike shop.
-Those bikes that the bike shops display got there in boxes.
+Those bikes that the bike shops display got there in bike boxes — the very type of box that will be perfect for you to ship a bike in.
 If you are tight with a local bike shop, you might be able to snag a box.
 They often keep some on hand for shipping.

 The next step will be disassemble the bike.
+The disassembly process is pretty universal, whether you are shipping a road bike, tri bike, gravel bike, mountain bike, anything really.
 You don’t need to disassemble the entire thing, just enough so it fits safely in the box.
 This usually involves taking the front-end off, removing the seat, and securing any parts that may move while in transit.
 Here are a few quick tips — again, this is not intended to be a how-to article on bike disassembly:

 - Have plenty of padding, bubble wrap, and zip ties on hand, in addition to your bike tools

 - Remove any accessories that you might want to carry separately, such as your bike computer